bleonheart/Lilia/documentation/librarytemplate.md

 # Documentation Generation Instructions

-When asked to write documentation, always generate it in **Markdown** using the following format:
+When asked to write documentation, always generate it in **Markdown** using the following format.
+Only document functions that belong to the **`lia.*` namespace**.
+Ignore and refuse requests for any functions outside of this namespace.

+Each documentation file must be generated with the name format:

+lia.libraryname.md

+Where `libraryname` is the corresponding file/module name.
+For example:
+- Documenting `admin.lua` → `lia.admin.md`
+- Documenting `inventory.lua` → `lia.inventory.md`
+- Documenting `chat.lua` → `lia.chat.md`

 ---